PeepaPeepo/Obsidian/Dental Admission Test/DATBooster. (2025). Biology Study Notes.md

 [[Balanced Polymorphism]] refers to how multiple [[Phenotypes]] can exists because sometimes they have advantages to survive.
 [[Heterozygote Advantage]] refers to how htereozyogote can be advantageous vs homozyougs

+# 26 Animal Behavior

+## 26.1 Intro to Animal Behavior

+Behavioral Ecology, behaviors that contribute to fitness Action carrier by muscles in response to stimulus Essential for food, talking, fucking, movement etc

+Innate is instinctive and hardwired

 # Bio Bits

 Which of the following defines how slime molds obtain energy?